atgreen/red-light-green-light/README.md

 Modern DevOps pipelines require Quality Gating mechanisms in order to fully automate the promotion of software artifacts from dev all the way through to prod.
-These Quality Gates are responsible for evaluating deployable artifacts (config files, software builds, container images, VM images, etc) as they go through a CI/CD pipeline, to determine if they meet some minimum acceptable quality bar.
+These Quality Gates are responsible for deciding whether or not a deployable artifact (config files, software builds, container images, VM images, etc) should proceed to the next state of a CI/CD pipeline.

-There are many tools available to evaluate the quality of a deployable artefact, including container image scanners, unit test harnesses, config file linters, etc.  The problem is that each one of the tools generates custom output reports.
-Some even provide custom mechnanisms to control the evaluation process (eg. which test failures to ignore).
+Many tools are available to evaluate the quality of deployable artifacts, including container image scanners, unit test harnesses, config file linters, etc.  But dealing with multiple quality testing tools introduces problems:

+ - bespoke gating mechanisms must be created to evaluate test results
+ - different tools require different exception processes and policy management
+ - no centralized, auditable policy management
+ - policies are locked within proprietery tools

-The idea behind Red Light Green Light is that we decouple of the test evaluation policies from the underlying testing tools, in a way that they are:
+The idea behind Red Light Green Light is that we decouple the test evaluation policies from the underlying testing tools, in a way that they are: